The 445-acre Hammel Woods was acquired between 1930 and 2011.

 DuPage River Access features a fenced 8.5-acre, off-leash dog park.
 A permit is required for dog park use.
 Learn more about the District’s dog parks, permits and fees.

 DuPage River Access offers six primitive campsites for family or group rental, with a permit capacity of six to eight people per site.
 The campsites are on flat to slightly sloped natural surface terrain in partial to full shade and provide access to fire pits and latrines.
-Learn more about camping permits and fees.
+Learn more about camping permits, fees and equipment rental.

 DuPage River Access offers access to shoreline fishing on the DuPage River.
 State and District regulations apply.
 Learn more about fishing in the forest preserves.

 DuPage River Access features a canoe/kayak launch on the DuPage River.
 No launch pass is required.
-All persons in a canoe or kayak must wear a personal flotation device at all times.
 Learn more about canoeing/kayaking in the forest preserves, or download a map of the northeastern Illinois water trails.

 Permits are available for geocaching at Hammel Woods.
 Learn more about geocaching permits.